Y-Y1Q/uno-deploy/unogame/frontend/README.md

 # Getting Started with Frontend

+NOTE: THIS README.md only works for that deprecated Frontend folder which might not work after being run

 ## Build and start frontend server

 `cd unogame/frontend`: change directory to frontend folder from repo root